North Star Computers: Micro-Disk System (1976)

 North Star's next product was a hard sectored floppy disk system based on a 5-inch Shugart Associates SA-400 mechanism with 89 kB capacity.
-This was coupled with a S-100 bus controller and ROM that included bootstrap code and shipped with North Star DOS and North Star BASIC.
+This was coupled with an S-100 bus controller and ROM that included bootstrap code and shipped with North Star DOS and North Star BASIC.
 The MDS system cost US$699 and could be plugged into any S-100 bus machine, and was one of the earliest disk systems affordable for the average hobbyist.
 With the North Star installed, startup went from a lengthy process of manually entering a "loader" program through front-panel switches, to simply setting the run address to E800 on the address switches and flicking the RUN switch.

 North Star later updated the disk drive to support double-density disks with 180 kB, and later still double-sided, double-density disks with 360 kB of storage.
 However, the double-density product was pre-announced and sales of the original single-density, single-sided model ended overnight.
 The sudden loss of income almost bankrupted the company, and is used as an example of the Osborne effect in action.